 History of Art and Architecture

-Certificate of Higher Education at Birkbeck, University of London.
+Certificate of Higher Education at Birkbeck, University of London, UK.

 ND at Krakow School of Art and Fashion Design, Krakow, Poland.
 Specialisation: Staged Photography and set design.